TorchDR/TorchDR/docs/source/torchdr.user_guide.rst

     DR particularly benefits from GPU acceleration as most computations, including affinity calculations and the DR objective, involve matrix reductions that are highly parallelizable.

-Avoiding memory overflows with KeOps symbolic (lazy) tensors
+Handling the quadratic cost via sparsity or symbolic tensors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Affinities naturally incur a quadratic memory cost, which can be particularly